-At the very beginning, orient is strange to the West.
+At the very beginning, the orient is strange to the West.
 With the West colonial invasion in orients, more and more orient-related knowledge is getting involved in the domain of orientalism.
 However, analyzing oriental history, politics, and economy are relevant to Asian studies.
-Comparing with Asian studies, orientalism is more like an outlet for Westerners to express their imagination about orient.
+Compared with Asian studies, orientalism is more like an outlet for Westerners to express their imagination about orient.
 Orientalism has the subjectivity which Asian studies do not have.
 The main distinction between them is the tense.
 Orientalism is a forward looking one which depicts a Western-imagined orient.
-In the context of orientalism, orient is an imagination exceeding truthfulness.
-However, Asian studies is a backward looking one which quotes past truth in order to study the phenomenon in Asia, namely that Asian studies provide truthfulness instead of subjectivities.
+In the context of orientalism, orient is the imagination exceeding truthfulness.
+However, Asian studies are backward looking quoting past truths in order to study phenomenon in Asia, namely that Asian studies provide truthfulness instead of subjectivities.
 In general, considering the distinction between orientalism and Asian studies, the former one should be talked as pure knowledge.
 Since the foundation of orientalism is the imagination, the imagination cannot be made without a reasonable realistic basis.

 Orientalists create orientalism in order to prove their imagination and, to some extent, promote the development of colonialism.
-As Marco Polo’s description of ancient Chinese architectures and the words used by Samuel Taylor Coleridge depicting the pleasure-dome, orient is described as a “career” for Westerners.
+As Marco Polo’s description of ancient Chinese architectures and the words used by Samuel Taylor Coleridge depicting the pleasure-dome, orient is described as a “career” for Westerners (I don’t necessarily see the connection between Polo, Coleridge and them making a career out of the Orient.
+Perhaps you could explain this point in more detail).
 However, the imagination is not a baseless conjecture, a departure of reality with no corresponding reality.
-Also, orientalism has its basis on oriental world.
+Also, orientalism has its basis on the oriental world.
 In accordance with Edward Said’s argument, “there were – and there are – cultures and nations and whose location is in the East” (Said, 5).
 Although orientalism conveys the imagination of Westerners, the orient really exits.
 The imagination provides motivation for Western sailors such as Christopher Columbus to explore the brave new world.
-Accompanied with the Age of Discovery, the history of Western colonialization has started.
+Accompanied by the Age of Discovery, the history of Western colonialization started.
 Some pieces of oriental imagination are reversed, while some of them remained.
 Given that the realization of orient is getting more and more deeper, more and more differences will appear, providing more and more materials to practice imagination.

 In general, orientalists practice imagination and convey subjective perspectives on orient based upon corresponding reality.
 And the orientalism is the actions taken by orientalists to prove their imagination.
 Although the academic discourse of orientalism is still mastered by Western scholars, increasing oriental scholar are now participating in the study.
 Due to the advantage of collecting first hand material, Oriental’s orientalism is growing to mature.

+Use of Sources:

+I believe that your use of sources is good.
+Having said that, after the first half of the essay it seems that your focus shifts from Coleridge to other sources.
+At this point it is not entirely clear which source is your principal one.
+The common thread of your essay is the creation of the Orient as a piece of imagination as stated by Said, maybe you should include a few more Said quotes in order to establish a clear principal academic text.

+Clarity and Coherence:

+The first half and ending of your essay are practically done.
+It is only in the second half that your points begin to grow repetitive.
+This could be fixed by increasing the mention of Said to tie everything together through a primary text.
+Nevertheless, it is easy to follow and well connected.

+Format: